 Behavioural Insights Team (BIT) are experts in generating and applying behavioral insights to inform policy, improve public services, and deliver results for citizens and society.

-In the UK, evidence suggests there is increasing social fracturing.
-Over the last few years, BIT have completed reviews and meta-analyses of interventions that reduce prejudice, intolerance, and mistrust in communities and boost social cohesion and resilience of young people against extremism.
+In the UK, evidence suggests there is increasing social polarization.
+BIT has completed reviews and meta-analyses of interventions that reduce prejudice, intolerance, and mistrust in communities, and that boost social cohesion and resilience of young people against extremism.
 They have found promising interventions for increasing social cohesion, including building empathy, increasing perspective taking and reducing prejudice through social mixing interventions.

 Unbound began supporting BIT in 2018.
-Their work advances our Strengthen Belonging strategy area, where we are interested in exploring whether evidence-based social integration initiatives could be applied at scale.
+BIT’s work advances our Strengthen Belonging strategy area, where we are interested in exploring whether evidence-based social integration initiatives could be applied at scale.